kyma-project/btp-manager/docs/user/README.md

 BTP Manager is an operator based on the [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) framework.
 It extends Kubernetes API by providing [BtpOperator CustomResourceDefinition (CRD)](https://github.com/kyma-project/btp-manager/blob/main/config/crd/bases/operator.kyma-project.io_btpoperators.yaml).
 BTP Manager performs the following operations:
-* manages the lifecycle of the SAP BTP service operator, including provisioning the latest version, updating, and deprovisioning
+* Manages the lifecycle of the SAP BTP service operator, including provisioning of the latest version, updating, and deprovisioning
-* configures the SAP BTP service operator
+* Configures the SAP BTP service operator

 ### SAP BTP Service Operator

-The SAP BTP service operator allows you to connect SAP BTP services to your cluster and then manage them using Kubernetes-native tools.
+The SAP BTP service operator is an open source component, which allows you to connect SAP BTP services to your cluster and then manage them using Kubernetes-native tools.
 It is responsible for communicating with SAP Service Manager.
 The operator's resources, service instances and service bindings, come from the `services.cloud.sap.com` API group.

 ### SAP Service Manager

 [SAP Service Manager](https://help.sap.com/docs/service-manager/sap-service-manager/sap-service-manager?locale=en-US) is the central registry for service brokers and platforms in SAP BTP, which allows you to:
-* consume platform services in any connected runtime environment
+* Consume platform services in any connected runtime environment
-* track the creation and management of service instances
+* Track the creation and management of service instances
-* share services and service instances between different runtimes
+* Share services and service instances between different runtimes

 SAP Service Manager uses [Open Service Broker API](https://www.openservicebrokerapi.org/) (OSB API) to communicate with service brokers.